← Back to 史記

 83

 The Grand Historian says: I have heard Confucius remark: "How extreme is the decline of the Lu way!
-Between the Zhu and Si rivers it was so flourishing."
+Between the Zhu and Si rivers, it was flourishing indeed.”
 Observe Qing Fu and Shu Ya during the time of Duke Min—how chaotic it was!
 Consider the affairs of Dukes Yin and Huan.
-Xiang Zhong killed the legitimate heir and established a concubine's son; The three houses faced north as ministers, personally attacked Duke Zhao, and Duke Zhao fled as a result.
+Xiang Zhong killed the legitimate heir and set up a son of a concubine; The three houses faced north as ministers, personally attacked Duke Zhao, and Duke Zhao fled as a result.
 As for the ritual of yielding and offering, they followed it, but their actions—how contrary they were!

 ← Previous Chapter